 Have Reasonable Expectations About French Bulldog Training

-First thing you have to understand is that training a French bulldog to obey your instructions is going to be a regular and prolonged, so it’s best to begin preparing your Frenchie as quickly as you have time available.
+The first thing you have to understand is that training a French bulldog to obey your instructions is going to be regular and prolonged, so it’s best to begin preparing your Frenchie as quickly as you have time available.

 Training A French Bulldog